 The public participation process is not intended to substitute for the requirement that sponsors and concessionaires make good faith efforts in notifying and soliciting the interest of DBEs in specific concession offerings.
-We concur with a comment that public prebid or preproposal conferences provide an excellent forum in which to discuss all aspects of a contract offering, including DBE contract goals.
+We concur with a comment that public prebid or preproposal conferences provide an excellent forum in which to Start Printed Page 54458discuss all aspects of a contract offering, including DBE contract goals.
 However, such goals should initially be submitted as part of the sponsor's concession plan.
 The intent of the rule is that overall goals and contract goals are to be reviewed and approved by FAA prior to contract solicitation.

 As under the rest of part 26, this subpart prohibits group-specific goals.
 Goals must cover DBEs as a whole.
 However, as under the rest of part 26, recipients may seek a program waiver if they believe group-specific goals are necessary (see § 26.15).